Applying/Getting Accepted to CWRU

 - ISS will receive information about you from your admitting department, which will be used to begin the process of creating your immigration form (either an I-20 or DS-2019).

-- ISS will need to receive proof of financial support for one academic year (tuition and living expenses), as well as any other supplementary information
+- ISS will need to receive proof of financial support for one academic year (tuition and living expenses), as well as any other supplementary information.
+After ISS receives and process your admission information, you will be provided with instructions about how to access an electronic application to request your immigration form.

-- When ISS is in possession of all required documentation, the appropriate immigration form (either an I-20 or DS-2019) will be generated and you will be provided with instructions for having your form sent to you.
+- Once you submit all required documentation through the electronic application, the appropriate immigration form (either an I-20 or DS-2019) will be generated.
+This process takes approximately 15-20 business days.
+At the time that ISS begins generating your immigration form, you will also receive instructions for having your form sent to you.
+Please promptly complete those mailing steps to prevent any delays in shipping your form once it’s prepared.
 Along with your immigration form, ISS will provide important information about arriving on campus and living in Cleveland.

-- Finally, you will need to apply for a visa at a United States consulate.
+- Finally, use the immigration form to apply for a visa at a United States consulate.

 Students Transferring to CWRU from another U.S. Institution: